cwendorf/simplePipes/README.md

 ### Usage

-The [Tutorial for simplePipes](./docs/README.md) provides an explanation and examples of:
+The [Tutorials for simplePipes](./docs/README.md) provide explanations and examples of:

+- The Simplest Pipes: Versions of basic, tee, and wye pipes
-- Basic, dot, tee, wye, exposition, and compound assignment pipes
+- The Data Manipulation Pipes: Versions of exposition and compound assignment pipes
-- Forward and backward versions of all pipes
+- The Functional Dot Pipes: Versions of simple dot and passthrough pipes

 ### Contact Me